DOWNLOAD THE APP

 1. Naked grains

-Naked grains refer to the millets devoid of the tough, indigestible husk, namely, Ragi, Jowar, and Bajra.
+Naked grains refer to the millets devoid of the tough, indigestible husk, such as Ragi, Jowar, and Bajra.
 These millets don’t require processing after their harvest.
 They can be consumed right after cleaning.
 These millets are therefore significantly cultivated today.

 2. Husked grains

 Foxtail millets, Little millets, and Kodo millets belong to this second type.
 These types consist of an indigestible seed coat that has to be removed before consumption.
-The processing, once done by hand, is now mechanical and mainly used for rice than for millets, making them less popular.
+The processing of these millets is one of the reasons for making them less popular.

 Millets contain a host of micronutrients such as iron, calcium, and phosphorus.
 Also, they take time to digest, which doesn’t cause the blood sugar spike associated with easily digestible food.
-So introducing millets into your diet can help control diabetes for the same reason.
+So introducing millet into your diet can help control diabetes.

 Millets come in different shapes and sizes.
 The two broad categories discussed above contain numerous kinds of millets.
 We will take a look at some of these different types below: